 What Is Media Ministry?

-GCU’s Center for Worship Arts is at the heart of this modern media ministry degree program.
-It features a high-tech recording studio, enabling students to glorify God while expressing their musical talents.
+At the heart of this media ministry degree is GCU’s Center for Worship Arts (CWA).
+CWA features a high-tech recording studio, enabling students to glorify God while expressing their musical talents.
 Students have opportunities to participate in worship-related ensembles, produce original work and undergo intensive musical worship training.

 - Production Leadership for Worship Arts